philjackson/twerp/README.md

 Tests will be run in order.
 No async magic here.

+### Choosing a runner

+You can pick a runner (how the code is formatted) by using --runner= on the command line.
+For a list of available runners use --help.

 ### Assertion functions

 Bundled with twerp are the following assert functions: